Failure: In popular culture

-Internet memes
+Internet memes and "fail"

 During the early 2000s, the term fail began to be used as an interjection in the context of Internet memes.
 The interjection fail and the superlative form epic fail expressed derision and ridicule for mistakes deemed "eminently mockable".
 According to linguist Ben Zimmer, the most probable origin of this usage is Blazing Star (1998), a Japanese video game whose game over message was translated into English as "You fail it".
 The comedy website Fail Blog, launched in January 2008, featured photos and videos captioned with "fail" and its variations.
 The #fail hashtag is used on the microblogging site Twitter to indicate contempt or displeasure, and the image that formerly accompanied the message that the site was overloaded is referred to as the "fail whale".